 FAN, an ESG ETF fund issued by First Trust, works to regulate the Clean Edge Global Wind Energy Index.
 This system provides the exposure needed for companies supporting renewable wind energy.

-Created back in 2008, this ETF fund has more than $500 million worth of assets under its management.
-Combined with companies dedicated to developing wind power, the ETF also includes companies involved in other operations for portfolio diversification.
+Established in 2008, this ETF fund manages over $500 million in assets.
+In addition to companies dedicated to developing wind power, the ETF includes companies involved in other operations for portfolio diversification.

 Some of its well-known holdings include Northland Power, a power generation company based in Canada, Siemens Gamesa Renewable Energy, and a wind power plant manufacturing company from Denmark named Vestas Wind Systems.